-IASI-NG (Infrared Atmospheric Sounder Interferometer - New Generation) is a passive infrared sounder which has the capability to measure the temperature and water vapour profiles of the Earth’s atmosphere.
+IASI-NG (Infrared Atmospheric Sounding Interferometer - New Generation) is a passive infrared sounder which has the capability to measure the temperature and water vapour profiles of the Earth’s atmosphere.

 In addition to this, IASI-NG has a huge potential to measure greenhouse gases, clouds, aerosols, ozone and trace gases.

-IASI-NG has a direct heritage from the IASI (InfraRed Atmospheric Sounder Interferometer) instrument on board EUMETSAT Polar System (EPS) satellites.
+IASI-NG has a direct heritage from the IASI (InfraRed Atmospheric Sounding Interferometer) instrument on board EUMETSAT Polar System (EPS) satellites.
 IASI-NG will ensure continuity to EPS-IAS, with improved spectral and radiometric performances.

-The primary objective of the IAS (Infra-red Atmospheric Sounder) mission is to support Numerical Weather Prediction at regional and global scales, through the provision of infrared radiance spectra measurements with information on:
+The primary objective of the IAS (Infra-red Atmospheric Sounding) mission is to support Numerical Weather Prediction at regional and global scales, through the provision of infrared radiance spectra measurements with information on:

 - Atmospheric temperature profiles at high vertical resolution in clear and partly cloudy air.